-Risk Economics® has strong partnerships and affiliations with various entities in the private sector/industry, public sector, academia and not-for-profit organizations, including the following:
+Risk Economics® has partnerships and affiliations with various entities in the private sector/industry, public sector, academia and not-for-profit organizations, including the following:

 New York University’s Courant Institute of Mathematical Sciences is a leading center for research and education in mathematics and computer science.
 Founded by Richard Courant in 1935, for over seventy-five years, Courant has contributed to U.S. and international science and engineering by promoting an integrated view of mathematics and computation.
 The research activities are broad, covering many areas of mathematics and computer science, as well as the application of these disciplines to problems in the biological, physical, and social sciences.
 The recently founded RiskEcon® Lab for Decision Metrics (sponsored by Risk Economics, Inc.) is an integral part of the newly established Computational Economics and Algorithmic Data Analytics cooperative (CEcADA), and both are housed at the Courant Institute.
 Courant is also the home of the Center for Atmosphere-Ocean Science at New York University.